Whoopinstick/100Apps-12Hello/README.md

 Written with SwiftUI

 This simple app says Hello to the user in their native language.
-It utilizes the Internationalization and LocalizedString features in Swift.
+The app name on the home screen is also localized.
+The app utilizes the Internationalization and LocalizedString features in Swift.
 ![Hello](./Hello.gif)